What is XHTML? (click any heading below to return here)

 Deprecated HTML

-Because we use CSS with XHTML, the following extensions to basic HTML (called Formatting Elements) will not be used in our coding.
-And they are deprecated from strict XHTML.
+Because we use CSS with HTML, the following extensions to basic HTML (called Formatting Elements) will not be used in our coding.
+And they are deprecated from strict HTML.
 You will lose points for coding with these elements on tests and assignments, even if they work as you intended.
-Learn to code with the newest W3C standard, XHTML and CSS.
+Learn to code with the newest W3C standard, HTML5 and CSS.

 b